nyvyn/nyvyn.github.io/_posts/2024-12-28-cyborg-engineering.markdown

 I don't think I'll write software again without the option to collaborate with AI.

 To be clear, AI makes mistakes.
 That's why, right at this moment in time, I believe it's best for experts.
-My workflow is something along the lines of /architect with Aider to describe what changes it'd suggest.
+My workflow is something along the lines of /architect with Aider.chat to suggest changes at my direction.

-Or to place Aider in architect mode and interrupt in the few cases where I think it's going in the wrong direction.
+I review every change - either in-flight at the suggestions are made or afterwards as a review of the diffs in git.

-Afterwards, either I feel that I read through the proposed changes well enough, or I review the diffs in git.
+---

 Six months ago, I was using accepting AI changes 20-40% of the time.
 Now, on the precipice of 2025, it's 50%-80%.